Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

   <tr>
     <td>100</td>
     <td>Continue</td>
-    <td>For large body requests, server has recieved the header and is ready for request body</td>
+    <td>For large body requests, server has received the header and is ready for request body</td>
   </tr>
   <tr>
     <td>200</td>